Olatubosun/rocksdb.docs/Write-Stalls.md

 The idea is to slow down incoming writes to the speed that the database can handle.
 However, sometimes the database can be too sensitive to a temporary write burst, or underestimate what the hardware can handle, so that you may get unexpected slowness or query timeouts.

-To find out whether your DB is suffer from write stalls, you can look at:
+To find out whether your DB is suffering from write stalls, you can look at:

 * LOG file, which will contain info log when write stalls are triggered;
 * [Compaction stats](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide#compaction-stats) found in LOG file.